kumar-abhishek/fsdl-talk-to-transformer/README.md

     DEFAULT_SAMPLE_RATE = 44100   # Default sample rate of microphone or recording device
     ```

-## Running the Guitar Chords Recognition Webapp
+## Running the Talk to Transformer Webapp

 - Execute the python file `app.py` using streamlit